-House Concurrent Resolution No. 2.
+Senate Concurrent Resolution No. 3.

-A concurrent resolution providing for a joint convention of the House of Representatives and the Senate.
+A concurrent resolution providing for a joint convention of the Senate and House of Representatives.

-Resolved by the House of Representatives (the Senate concurring), That the House of Representatives and Senate meet in joint convention in the Hall of the House of Representatives, Tuesday, February 3, 2009, at 6:30 p.m., to receive the message of Governor Jennifer M. Granholm.
+Resolved by the Senate (the House of Representatives concurring), That the Senate and House of Representatives meet in joint convention in the Hall of the House of Representatives, Tuesday, January 17, 2017, at 6:30 p.m. to receive the message of Governor Rick Snyder.